php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 are more likely to adhere to it as it becomes a case of following the guide when code is initally written as opposed to changing large amounts of existing code.

-However it is for a lack of wanting to be dictaorial that we will aim to apply PSR-2 styling, rationale and stances (Described in Section 4, Approaches) in PSR-N instead of establishing new conventions.
+However it is for a lack of wanting to be dictatorial that we will aim to apply PSR-2 styling, rationale and stances (Described in Section 4, Approaches) in PSR-N instead of establishing new conventions.